 Legal Entity Discussion

-Usually, a volunteer fire company is considered a separate entity from any government body such as a township, city, or county.
+A volunteer fire company is considered a separate entity from any government body such as a township, city, or county.
 Apparently, a volunteer fire company must contract with a government entity to provide fire services and may contract with multiple government entities.

 We process assigned risk applications for volunteer fire companies just as we do for other businesses: the company needs a FEIN or social security number and any combinations of entities for experience rating or one policy are subject to our ownership rules.

-Audit Exception for Servicing Carriers
+Audit Exceptions for Servicing Carriers

-ICRB grants Indiana servicing carriers an exception to performance standards and do not need to perform an audit at least every three years for a VFC policy in the assigned risk plan.
+ICRB grants Indiana servicing carriers an exception to performance standards and they do not need to perform an audit at every three years for a VFC policy in the assigned risk plan.
 Due to the nature of the business (volunteer workers and no office staff), we recognize that it is difficult to make contacts to complete an audit.
 Also, almost all of these accounts are minimum premium policies where an audit would not affect the premium charge.